lf-edge/ekuiper/docs/en_US/tutorials/neuron/neuron_integration_tutorial.md

 Both Neuron and eKuiper support binary installation packages and Docker containerized deployment solutions.
 In this article, we take Docker solution as an example and use [docker compose](https://docs.docker.com/compose/) to quickly deploy two components on the edge with one click.

 1. Copy [docker-compose.yml](. /docker-compose.yml) file to the deployment machine.
 The contents are as follows, containing Neuron, eKuiper, and the eKuiper manager (optional).
 In particular, eKuiper and neuron share a volume called nng-ipc, which is used for communication between the two.
+If using eKuiper alpine version, add `user: root:root` into the eKuiper section to grant the write access to the ipc file, otherwise, the connection cannot be established.

    ```yaml
    version: '3.4'